-Since 2013, Dr Liu is the Microarray Project Leader of the Wellcome Trust-funded Carbohydrate Microarray Facility.
-In April 2018, Yan became a co-investigator in the 5-year Imperial College-March of Dimes (MOD) European Preterm Birth Research Centre programme.
-Her research is focused on understanding the interactions of host glycans of the female reproductive tract with commensal and pathogenic microbiota during pregnancy and their impact in preterm birth.
+Since 2013, Yan is the Microarray Project Leader of the Wellcome Trust-funded Carbohydrate Microarray Facility.
+In 2018, Yan became a co-investigator in the 5-year Imperial College-March of Dimes (MOD) European Preterm Birth Research Centre programme.
+She was appointed as a Lecturer in Glycosciences in 2019 and promoted to Senior Lecturer in 2023.